Information about positive tests in Boone County

 - Data below are based on cases tested and confirmed at the MU Student Health Center and other testing locations in Boone County since Aug.
 19, as identified by Boone County and shared with the university.

 MU has requested all students, faculty and staff self-report positive cases to the university so resources and accommodations for remote learning or work can be made available.
 Information about individuals who test positive will be kept confidential.

-Figures on this page will be updated every weekday at approximately noon.
+Figures on this page will be updated each weekday at approximately noon during the spring semester.

 Boone County Public Health and Human Services is the official data source for COVID-19 cases in Boone County.
 Visit the county’s information hub for daily updates and information about: